 The first time that I was arrested was the day that Black Power exploded like a bomb in the heart of Brisbane city in 1971.
 The acts were up for review and we had given the government 7 days to strike those racist laws from their statute books– Sam Watson Jnr

-Thirty-seven years ago, in 1978, about a thousand people attempted to march illegally from King George Square defying the ban on street marches by the Bjelke-Peterson government.
+On 4th March 1978, about a thousand people attempted to march from King George Square defying the ban on street marches by the Bjelke-Peterson government.
 Only 50 were successful.
 Another 51 people were arrested for marching without a permit.

 The march was preceded by speeches, comedy, song and street theatre.

-WBT has recovered an audio tape of what happened that morning immediately prior to the street march.
+Workers BushTelegraph has recovered the audio tape of what happened that morning immediately prior to the street march.